my-cumbria-logo, my-cumbria-logo Toggle navigation

 Restrictions on staff use of personally owned devices to access university systems

-Further to the recent communication regarding the tightening of controls around the use of staff members’ personally owned devices to access university digital systems and services, this is an update to provide additional information.
+Further to the recent communications regarding the tightening of controls for the use of staff members’ personally owned devices to access university digital systems and services, this is a final update.

 Technology Services